Arts in society innovation scheme

 Seed-funding was awarded to the best arts in society proof of concept ideas that subsequently emerged and six projects are now underway:

-- About time, led by Professor Matthew Soteriou, Department of Philosophy (Faculty of Arts & Humanities) with Ted Hunt The project is both a physical and metaphysical investigation into the nature of how our individual and collective perception of time measurement influences and governs how we occupy time.
+- Sense of time, led by Professor Matthew Soteriou, Department of Philosophy (Faculty of Arts & Humanities) with Ted Hunt The project is both a physical and metaphysical investigation into the nature of how our individual and collective perception of time measurement influences and governs how we occupy time.

-- The Anthropocene made visible, led by Camilla Audia and Frances Crowley, Deparment of Geography (Faculty of Social Science & Public Policy) with Maeve Brennan The project will aim provide a tangible understanding of climate change in the 'Anthropocene' by gathering personal testimonies and first-hand evidence of climate change from scientists and rural communities in Burkina Faso.
+- Mossi forecasts: reading weather in Burkina Faso, led by Camilla Audia and Frances Crowley, Deparment of Geography (Faculty of Social Science & Public Policy) with Maeve Brennan The project aims to provide a tangible understanding of climate change in the 'Anthropocene' by gathering personal testimonies and first-hand evidence of climate change from scientists and rural communities in Burkina Faso.

 - Euro-vision, or the making of the automated gaze, led by Dr Btihaj Ajana, Department of Digital Humanities (Faculty of Arts & Humanities) with FRAUD The project will examine the 'affects' that predictive technologies have in the emergence and evolution of migrant flows.

 - Technologically fabricated intimacy, led by Dr Alessandro Gandini, Department of Digital Humanities (Faculty of Arts & Humanities) with Marjia Bozinovska Jones The project will address the implications of hyper-connectivity in society by looking at blockchain-based dating apps to investigate ways users form intimate, technologically-mediated relationships.